Overview of Delaware Mortgages

 Delaware Mortgages Overview

-The conforming loan limit for each of Delaware’s three counties comes in at the lowest mark, which is $726,200.
+The conforming loan limit for each of Delaware’s three counties is the standard $832,750.
 FHA loan limits vary, however.

 When you’re going through the buying process, transparency about the property is key.
 Delaware has a form specifically for the seller to list structural, termite, plumbing, roofing, heating, environmental and air conditioning problems.
 While that step can help inform the buyer of any major issues, it’s still best to add on a home inspection to verify the home’s problems before the property becomes yours.